-PHIL 304: Judgement and Decision Making (CRN 14397): Will this job make me happy?
+PHIL 304: Judgement and Decision Making: Will this job make me happy?
 Should I have this lump removed?
 Usually, we don’t make the best decisions, even when we have the best information.
 The quality of our decision-strategies depends upon factors in economics, philosophy, and psychology.

-COM 380: Digital Media and Citizenship (CRN 14399): This course examines the implications of emerging digital media practices for citizenship, equality, participation and belonging.
+COM 380: Digital Media and Citizenship: This course examines the implications of emerging digital media practices for citizenship, equality, participation and belonging.

-HUM 200: History of Photography: History and theory of photography through the investigation of images, important figures and dates and to understand the impact photography had made on society
+HUM 200: History of Photography: History and theory of photography through the investigation of images, important themes, and hands-on workshops with the aim of understanding the impact photography had, and still makes, on society.

 Cost.
 The cost to students will be a flat fee of $1,600 per course.

 Registration.
-Register for December courses using the fall 2020 registration schedules, and register for January courses using the spring 2021 registration schedules.
+Register for December courses using the fall registration schedules, and register for January courses using the spring registration schedule.

 Overload.
-Students already with 16 credit hours for fall or spring will need to request an overload permit from their adviser to register for a J-term class in that same term.
+Students already with 18 credit hours for fall or spring will need an overload permit to register for a J-term class in that same term.